The Dream of Andy’s Sprinkler, Drainage, and Lighting

 “You came out and did it so quickly, and the sidewalk is cleaned off and all the plants and grass are put back where they were,” she said.
 “I can’t even tell you were here.
 And my lawn is going to be my dream yard again!”

 Andy, who was working under the guiding hand of his father, Deck Hulcy, a longtime irrigation specialist in North Texas, was hooked.
 He knew that the challenge of running his own business and helping beautify people’s homes was something he wanted to do permanently.

-Today, more than 20 years after that hot July afternoon, Andy owns and operates Andy’s Sprinkler, Drainage & Lighting, a small start-up business that has expanded throughout Texas and turned into one of the region’s most respected companies.
+Today, more than 30 years after that hot July afternoon, Andy owns and operates Andy’s Sprinkler, Drainage & Lighting, a small start-up business that has expanded throughout Texas and South Carolina and turned into one of the region’s most respected companies.

 “I’ve always enjoyed trying to ‘solve the puzzle’ when something isn’t working right,” he said.
 “I don’t see it as a problem when something isn’t working.
 It’s just a little puzzle, a riddle I’ve got to figure out.”

-Over the last 17 years, his company has helped more than 50,000 customers create beautiful outdoor environments to share with family and friends.
-His company has literally changed the landscape of neighborhoods throughout Dallas, Fort Worth, Austin and San Antonio.
+Over the last 31 years, his company has helped more than 50,000 customers create beautiful outdoor environments to share with family and friends.
+His company has literally changed the landscape of neighborhoods throughout Dallas, Fort Worth, Austin, San Antonio, Lubbock, Houston, and Charleston.

 Trained Crews and Competent Managers